The Bus Pirate is a

 being able to choose which version they can run.
 My executables thus

 have their version numbers in their filenames.
-Use the -h
+Use the -h option to

 see the usage: